 “We need cemeteries… They urge us to think about the lives that have been lived, in all their richness and mystery, and the lives that we lead.
 The physical space, the tombstones and mausoleums and stele satisfies a deeper communal need to remember and honor the past and remind us that our life's moment is provisional and transient.”

-How Can I Bury or Place a Cremation Urn in a Cemetery?
+How To Bury an Urn in a Cemetery

 Many families choose to bury a cremation urn since it allows them to select a traditional cemetery memorial.
 Cemetery memorials come in a wide variety of shapes, sizes, colors and personalized styles.
 Browse our cemetery memorial galleries for inspiration.